Change lives. Connect, reflect, and create! Share, inspire, and have fun!

 Childcare for students is available at Ocean and Mission Campuses.

-Ocean and Mission child care centers are working to reopen this Fall as COVID-19 restrictions are lifted.
+Ocean and Mission child care centers are working to reopen in spring as COVID-19 restrictions are lifted.
 Teachers want to WELCOME children and their families as soon as it is safe to do so!
 Meanwhile, please enroll in the CDEV 8101, these classes are currently held remotely-look for them in the Non Credit Schedule.
 You will find lots of resources, curriculum and activities for home and nature learning opportunities for parents and your children , as well as, for practicum students.
 Priority is given to income-eligible families attending CCSF PT or FT as students.
 If there are still openings SF families who are eligible may enroll.
 Income eligibility is determined by the State Department of Education guidelines.
 Please contact 415 561-1895 or Akiyo at firstname.lastname@example.org